rucio/rucio/doc/gfal2.md

 It turned out that only the unstable version is compatible with the most recent Python binding sources.
-At first I installed the stable version, and then compilation as below failed with error messages about undefined types or missing headers.
+At first I installed the stable version, whereafter compilation as below failed with error messages about undefined types or missing headers.
 Thus, install the packages like this from the *sid* repository.